18F/uswds-jekyll/pages/guide/Geneious_Server_on_Ceres.md

    - Enter  Host name: "geneious.scinet.usda.gov"
    - Click the "Use SSL" box.
 You can leave the port empty, it should fill in 443 on its own.
    - Enter your Ceres username in the "User Name" box, usually firstname.lastname
-   - Enter your Ceres password immedialy followed by your GA code in the "Password" box  MyP@55w0rd123456
+   - Enter your Ceres password immediately followed by your GA code in the "Password" box  MyP@55w0rd123456
    - Click  "OK"

 ![screenshot of Geneious software login screen](/assets/img/geneious/geneious_login.png)